Updated October 2019

 - The ancient city of Polonnaruwa

-The best place to start is the museum for an overview of Polonnaruwa.
+The best place to start is the museum, which offers an overview of Polonnaruwa.
 It certainly gives you lots of information about your visit.

-Next, we suggest you explore the area known as Parakrama Samudra which is nearby the museum.
+Next, we suggest you explore the area known as Parakrama Samudra, which is near the museum.

-Then travel further along the road to enter into the 12km rectangle city of Polonnaruwa.
-Look for the Lion Throne on an artificial lake, often referred to as the Sea of Parakrama.
+Then, travel further along the road to enter the 12km rectangle city of Polonnaruwa.
+Look for the Lion Throne on an artificial lake called the Sea of Parakrama.

-And having Nishantha (Driver Sri Lanka) to take us to the various ruins within the grounds, was a blessing with temperatures reaching 35 degrees.
+Having Nishantha (Driver Sri Lanka) take us to the various ruins within the grounds was a blessing, as temperatures reached 35 degrees.

 Lunch at Polonnaruwa